Roy Williams (wide receiver): Personal life

-Upon retirement, Roy Williams returned to his home town of Odessa, Texas, where he started an oil field trucking company tapping into the boom going on in West Texas.
+After retiring, Williams returned to his home town of Odessa, Texas.
+He started an oil field trucking company tapping into the boom going on in West Texas.

 Williams played a small role in the 2004 sports film Friday Night Lights (his older brother, Lloyd Hill was on the team the movie was based on).
 Williams played the role of an assistant coach for Midland Lee High School, which is one of Permian's biggest rivals.
 His one spoken line in the film was, "He ain’t going to play."
 Williams is also the co-founder, with college teammate BJ Johnson, of MVP Vodka, an All-American Wheat vodka made in Dallas, TX.

-His older brother Lloyd Hill, was the Texas Tech University all-time leading receiver and led the NCAA in receptions in 1992.
+His older brother Lloyd Hill, ended his collegiate as the Texas Tech University all-time leading receiver and led the NCAA in receptions in 1992.